 Propranolol blocks the effects of adrenaline, preventing these physical symptoms from happening when you’re under intense pressure.

 It’s important to note that beta-blockers don’t address the psychological symptoms of anxiety.
 You may still feel nervous before your big moment even with propranolol.

 But minimizing the physical symptoms and getting your body back on your side can help you stay focused and ultimately feel more in control.

 While propranolol is generally considered to be a safe medication, it isn’t right for everyone.
 Consult with a doctor to find out if it’s the right option for you.

-Send us a message to email@example.com to learn more about how propranolol can help ease your nerves before your next big moment.
+Connect with one of our board-certified doctors today to learn if propranolol can help ease your nerves before your next big moment.

 Reviewed by Dr. Alex Dimitriu